 This distinction matters.

+Many dogs sniff their food and then eat normally seconds later.
 In these cases, dog sniffing food before eating is simply part of their process.

 It only becomes a concern when sniffing repeatedly leads to walking away, skipping meals, or ongoing uncertainty around food.
 Even then, it’s rarely about the food itself.